advancedhosting/terraform-provider-ah/docs/data-sources/ah_cloud_servers.md

 }
 ```

-Get a list of active Cloud Servers from AMS1 and ASH1 datacenter, sorted by creation date in descending order:
+Get a list of active Cloud Servers from AMS1 and ASH1 datacenter, sorted by creation date, desc:

 ```hcl
 data "ah_cloud_servers" "example" {